Sura (film): Release

-Sura was originally scheduled for release on 23 April 2010, but it was postponed and released on 30 April.
+Sura was released on 30 April 2010.

 Reception

 Critical response

 The film received negative reviews from critics.

 Pavithra Srinivasan of Rediff.com rated the film 2/5 stars and mentioned, "Give your brains a rest, and enjoy this mass masala entertainer."
 She also noted that Sura is a milestone film for Tamil actor Vijay, marking his 50th film and his last "mass" movie before transitioning to different script choices.
 The movie blends typical masala entertainment elements with Vijay's political aspirations, featuring his signature style, dance sequences, and punch dialogues, while serving as a platform for his potential future in Tamil politics.
 Bhama Devi Ravi of The Times of India gave the film 1.5/5 stars, commenting, "It is yet another Vijay formula film, but you would be wise to leave your logical brain behind at home."
 She expressed that the film lacks a compelling script and logical coherence, relying heavily on Vijay's screen presence and recycled elements from his previous films.
 The story revolves around Sura, a fisherman who battles a corrupt minister to protect his village, interspersed with gravity-defying action, political references, and predictable romance.

 Renju Joseph of News18 India reviewed and wrote, "The first half is tiresome but tolerable however the second half is a fan's sacrifice to his cult hero.
 The film could be recommended to only very, very hardcore fanatic fans of Vijay.
 Otherwise don’t even bother to get misled by the posters."

 Sify gave it 3/5 stars and wrote, "On the whole, [Sura] is a roller coaster ride of pure unadulterated masala."
 Despite its familiar tropes and predictable narrative, the film succeeds in captivating audiences with Vijay's charismatic performance and a blend of comedy, action, and sentimentality.
 Ananda Vikatan gave the film a rating of 37 out of 100.